sstark/traycortex/README.md

 Location: `$XDG_CONFIG_HOME/traycortex.ini`

-To create a working minimal configuration (if you do not have one already) use:

-    traycortex-cli --ini

-This will generate a random authkey and place it in a new configuration file.
-If a configuration file already exists, above command will fail.
+If not found, an initial basic configuration file with a random authkey will be created on first run of traycortex.

+The same configuration file is used for both, traycortex and traycortex-cli.

 ### Configuration File Options